adefelic/cetus/planning/planning.md

 - attacks do multiple damage types-- 1 physical element and 1 mental physical damage types: all do damage to hp
 - maybe have some damage types be mundane and do less numerically, while some are exotic and do more or are less blockable. make everything weak to blaze for example

+## moves

+### damage types: (all verbs)
+- physical
 	- cut
-	- pierce
 	- crush
+	- bind
+- special
 	- drown
+	- soil
-	- sting / envenom / poison
+	- blaze (heat / bright)
-	- bind
-		- from vines
+	- sting
-	- burn (late game?)
+- mental
-		- from burning resin
+	- pressure
-	- flare / glare / gleam / blaze / blind / obscure
-	- pollute / dirty / sully / begrime

-mental damage types: all do damage to mp
-	- stress / anxiety / fear (feeling)
-	- confuse / overwhelm / fog / obscure (cognition)
+	- confuse / distract
-	- enrages
 	- exhaust
+	- lull
+	- menace
+	- calm
+	- yield
+	- befriend
+	- respect
+		- hell yes
-	- distract
+	- welcome
+		- __name__ CONFUSES __enemy__ . i dont actually like this, it would better to just use the move name

 	- give moves speeds? like bb bg player speed doesn't make sense because there's only one player. move speed is more interesting
 	- could also do the pokemon thing where you have a large palette of moves but only get to pick 4. probably too boring when there's only one player unit
 	- all this shit can wait

-encounter flow:
+### encounter flow:
 	enemy is revealed
 	coin flip for who goes first, 50/50 enemy moves if tails